 Under the DMCA, to avoid liability the ISP must:

-In addition to these and other requirements, the ISP must designate an agent to receive notices from unhappy copyright owners.
-Because designating an agent is one of the ISP's keys to avoiding financial liability, it's essential that the ISP promptly send its agent's name and address to the U.S. Copyright Office and pay the $30 agent registration fee.
-For assistance in designating an agent, visit the U.S. Copyright Office website, at www.copyright.gov.
+In addition to these and other requirements, the ISP must designate an agent to receive notices from copyright owners.
+Because designating an agent is key to an ISP's ability to avoid liability, it's essential that the ISP promptly send its agent's name and address to the U.S. Copyright Office and pay the registration fee.
+Learn more about locating and designating agents at www.copyright.gov.

 The DMCA protections for ISPs extend not only to content that is stored on the ISP servers and storage devices, but also to an ISP's "information location tools," which are devices that help a user find or access sites, such as directories, pointers, and hypertext links.

-If an ISP does not obey the DMCA provisions -- for example, by failing to designate an agent or by neglecting to immediately remove infringing copy once notified -- a copyright owner has the right to seek financial damages against the ISP as a contributory or vicarious copyright infringer.
+If an ISP does not obey the DMCA provisions—for example, by failing to designate an agent or by neglecting to immediately remove infringing copy once notified—a copyright owner has the right to sue the ISP as a contributory or vicarious copyright infringer.